quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 between compression speed and size reduction).
 Utilized at level 6 (a medium setting thought to be applicable for streaming compression of a qlog stream in commodity devices), gzip compresses qlog JSON files to 7% of their initial size on average (100MB to 7MB).
-For this option, the file extension .qlog.gz SHOULD BE used.
-The "qlog_format" field should still reflect the original JSON formatting of the qlog data (e.g., "JSON" or "NDJSON").
+For this option, the file extension .(s)qlog.gz SHOULD BE used.
+The "qlog_format" field should still reflect the original JSON formatting of the qlog data (e.g., "JSON" or "JSON-SEQ").

 The second option is to use Brotli compression ({{?RFC7932}}).
 While similar to gzip, this more recent compression scheme provides a better efficiency.
 It also allows multiple compression levels.
 Utilized at level 4 (a medium setting thought to be applicable for streaming compression of a qlog stream in commodity devices), brotli compresses qlog JSON files to 7% of their initial size on average (100MB to 7MB).
-For this option, the file extension .qlog.br SHOULD BE used.
-The "qlog_format" field should still reflect the original JSON formatting of the qlog data (e.g., "JSON" or "NDJSON").
+For this option, the file extension .(s)qlog.br SHOULD BE used.
+The "qlog_format" field should still reflect the original JSON formatting of the qlog data (e.g., "JSON" or "JSON-SEQ").

 Other compression algorithms of course exist (for example xz, zstd, and lz4).
 We mainly recommend gzip and brotli because of their tweakable behaviour and wide